Browse by Subject

 This area of the DMSMS community provides information on resources that can assist in identification, cataloging, technical & risk assessment, solution determination, reporting, and metrics of issues related to DMSMS.

 There are a number of activities with links to web sites that provide guidance on mitigation of DMSMS issues.
 There are links to commercial and government tools that permit cost effective ways to assess & resolve DMSMS-related issues.
 Inclusion in this list does not constitute a Government endorsement of a tool.
 Although many of these tools have been used by many organizations for many years, it is the responsibility of the user to determine the accuracy and validity of the output of a software tool.

 DAU Tools Catalog can provide additional tools.
-To locate DMSMS Related tools set filter for-"Diminishing Manufacturing Sources & Material Shortages (DMSMS)"
+To locate DMSMS Related tools, set filter for "Diminishing Manufacturing Sources & Material Shortages (DMSMS)".

 The purpose of this guidebook is

 to assist DoD program offices in preparing DMSMS provisions in contracts by

 providing representative contract language for various aspects of DMSMS

 management, depending on circumstances, such as the acquisition phase in which the

 AVCOM is the obsolescence management solution that offers the greatest flexibility and operational self-sufficiency.
 AVCOM was developed to be a proactive, customizable solution in a fast-changing industry.
 Problems caused by piece part and COTS obsolescence continue to increase due to a market that focuses on disposable devices.
 By planning ahead, discerning customers with systems requiring life-cycle support can implement low-cost customizable solutions to procure components, and sustain existing product lines.
 AVCOM is available in different configurations, or tiers, and is designed to meet the budget and technical requirements of any obsolescence program.